Clifford Ball (aviation): Early life and education

-Cliff was born November 29, 1891 in Banksville, Allegheny County, Pennsylvania.
+Ball was born November 29, 1891, in Banksville, Allegheny County, Pennsylvania.
 He was one of ten children born to Thomas Ball and Charlotte Ann Burrows.
 Both of his parents and three of his siblings emigrated from England to the US in 1879.
-Cliff graduated from McKeesport High School in 1910.
-Cliff spent time working at his father's supply company delivering coal, operating a hoist, shoveling sand and gravel, and dispatching trucks making $90 a month.
-During this time his father was taking money out of his paycheck and setting it aside for Cliff.
-Cliff also worked as a clerk for a bank, and an insurance company.
-Cliff continued his education by taking evening courses at Duquesne University and business courses at Duffs Iron City College.
-Cliff joined the Aero Club of Pittsburgh when he was 18 years old, according to an early story.
+Ball graduated from McKeesport High School in 1910.
+Ball spent time working at his father's supply company delivering coal, operating a hoist, shoveling sand and gravel, and dispatching trucks making $90 a month.
+During this time his father was taking money out of his paycheck and setting it aside for Ball.
+Ball also worked as a clerk for a bank, and an insurance company.
+Ball continued his education by taking evening courses at Duquesne University and business courses at Duffs Iron City College.
+Ball joined the Aero Club of Pittsburgh when he was 18 years old, according to an early story.
 The club however, was founded in 1909 to promote an aerial demonstration, and was dormant until 1920 or so when it was restricted to WWI pilots and observers.
 It was not until a decade later that non-military pilots were accepted.

 Air minded

 His first air minded friend was Madame Alice Zeno.
 Madame Zeno was one of the early aeronauts to entertain crowds at fairs and other events at Calhoun Park (now Lincoln Place) in Pittsburgh between 1890 and 1909.
 She would hang from a trapeze suspended from a parachute attached to the bottom of a hot air balloon.
 Madame Zeno would ride the balloon to a height a few thousand feet above the crowd and then release the parachute from the balloon.
 Zeno would then ride the wind back to the earth.
-The first child to locate her landing spot would be rewarded with a quarter and Cliff was one of the children that often collected on that reward.
+The first child to locate her landing spot would be rewarded with a quarter and Ball was one of the children that often collected on that reward.

 Military service

 World War 1

-Cliff joined the Army National Guard July 16, 1917 in Pittsburgh.
-Cliff attempted to become a pilot when he enlisted but was rejected due to poor eyesight.
+Ball joined the Army National Guard July 16, 1917, in Pittsburgh.
+Ball attempted to become a pilot when he enlisted but was rejected due to poor eyesight.
 He served during World War 1 with Troop H, 1st Cavalry Pennsylvania National Guard for a month before being transferred to the Headquarters Company of the 107th Field Artillery until he was released May 21, 1919.
-Cliff served overseas from April 30, 1918 until May 11, 1919 (Serial # 1249860).
+Ball served overseas from April 30, 1918, until May 11, 1919 (Serial # 1249860).

 World War II

-During WWII Cliff served as a Captain and Chaplain in the Civil Air Patrol and managing director of district fields for Graham Aviation Flying School with its headquarters at Butler Field.
-On July 2, 1942 Cliff was commander of the 315th group at Butler Field where he organized three squadrons of civil pilots, 7 of the 68 fliers were woman.
+During WWII Ball served as a captain and chaplain in the Civil Air Patrol and managing director of district fields for Graham Aviation Flying School with its headquarters at Butler Field.
+On July 2, 1942, Ball was commander of the 315th group at Butler Field where he organized three squadrons of civil pilots, 7 of the 68 fliers were woman.
 Many served as coastal patrol in spotting submarines, such as Jacob Schlager, who returned from Atlantic Patrol Duty at the end of June 1942.